ayofficially-stack/DTAOS/docs/BOOT.md

 - Recover only from documents that are actually accessible.
 - Clearly identify any missing files or unavailable content.

+Never infer that a referenced document is empty unless it has actually been read.

 GitHub remains the Source of Truth.

 ---